tomwallis/psybayes/README.md

 Todo
 ========

+  * Wrapper functions for fitting GLMs.
+How best to structure functions?
   * Implement WAIC in binomial_model_comparison_metrics.
-  * Bring mcmc helper functions into package, with documentation.
-  * Bayesian correlation computation functions.

 License